lethal-guitar/SaucerMapViewer/file_format_specs.md

 Entries in the model table provide two `u32` pointers into the packed data block, one at the start and one at offset 12.
 The remaining 28 bytes are unknown at the moment and need further investigation.

-The 1st pointer locates a fixed-size block of 80 bytes, which contains up to 7 additional packed data pointers.
-The 2nd pointer seems to locate a fixed-size block of 60 bytes, which has unknown content.
+The 1st pointer locates a fixed-size block of 80 bytes, which contains up to 7 additional packed data pointers (first subheader).
+The 2nd pointer locates a fixed-size block of 60 bytes (second subheader).

 #### First subheader